FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 Graphics programming is [uniquely challenging](https://www.youtube.com/watch?v=xJQ0qXh1-m0) in the beginning, because of how many rules and limitations the hardware, [graphics APIs](https://en.wikipedia.org/wiki/Graphics_library) and the [rendering pipeline](https://fgiesen.wordpress.com/2011/07/09/a-trip-through-the-graphics-pipeline-2011-index/) impose.
 But it also unlocks incredible potential, as other limitations dissolve.
 Let's find out how graphics programmers have leveraged that potential.

 ## Box Blur
 From a programmer's perspective, the most straight forward way is to average the neighbors of a pixel using a [for-loop](https://en.wikipedia.org/wiki/For_loop).
-What the fragment shader is expressing is: "_look X pixels up, down, left, right and average the colors_".
+What the fragment shader is expressing is: "_look Y pixels up & down, X pixels left & right and average the colors_".
 The more we want to blur, the more we have to increase `kernelSize`, the bounds of our for-loop.

 ```glsl
 /* Read from the texture y amount of pixels above and below */